Skip to main content

 Ķīseļa Dzēriens (Kissel Drink)

-Kissel is a thick, fruit-based drink, slightly jelly-like in consistency.
-It can be made with various berries and fruits, often served as a dessert or a comforting drink.
-It has a long history in Eastern European cuisine, including Latvia.
+Kissel is a thick, fruit-based drink with a slightly jelly-like texture.
+It's made with various berries and fruits and served as a dessert or a warming drink.
+It has a long history in Eastern European cooking, Latvia included.

 other